kindone/python-proptest/docs/properties.md

     *   If the predicate returns `True` or `None` (implicitly returns `None`), the property passes for that input.

     ```python
-    from pyproptest import Property, Gen
+    from proptest import Property, Gen

     # Property: The sum of two non-negative numbers is non-negative
     def sum_property(a: float, b: float):